Hariprasath191/Frontend_website_waste_segregation/README.md

-# ♻️ Waste SegregationAton
+# ♻️ Waste Segregation

-Waste SegregationAton is a web-based / ML-powered waste management project that helps categorize and segregate different types of waste efficiently.
+Waste Segregation is a web-based / ML-powered waste management project that helps categorize and segregate different types of waste efficiently.
 The goal is to support environmental sustainability by automating or assisting the sorting of waste into recyclable, non-recyclable, or other meaningful categories.

 ---